christoomey/vim-tmux-runner/README.md

 ```

 This command will prompt for a command to run, then send it to the runner pane
 for execution.
-If one doesn't currently exist, a new runner pane will be
-created.
-Subsequent calls to `VtrSendCommandToRunner` will reuse the provided
+Subsequent calls to `VtrSendCommandToRunner` will reuse the
-command.
+provided command.

+If you would like VTR to create a runner pane if one doesn't exist while issuing
+a command, a bang version can be used: `VtrSendCommandToRunner!`.

 VTR provides configuration options that allow for control over the size and
 location of the VTR runner pane.
 In addition, VTR provides commands to resize,